Renormalization of an SU(2) Tensorial Group Field Theory in Three Dimensions: TGFT models with closure constraint

 In just-renormalizable models, a larger class of tracial subgraphs will dominate, which extend the notion of melopole to an arbitrary number of vertices.

-\begin{definition} In a graph $\cG$, a \emph{melonic subgraph} is a face-connected subgraph $\cH$ containing at least one maximal tree $\cT$ such that $\cH / \cT$ is a melopole.\footnote{This definition is chosen so that at least one internal face of $\cG$ runs through any line of any melonic subgraph. $\cG$ itself is considered melonic if it is melonic as a subgraph of itself.
+\begin{definition} In a graph $\cG$, a \emph{melonic subgraph} is a face-connected subgraph $\cH$ containing at least one maximal tree $\cT$ such that $\cH / \cT$ is a melopole.\footnote{Remember that the notion of face-connectedness only takes the internal faces into account.
+The present definition is chosen so that at least one internal face of $\cG$ runs through any line of any melonic subgraph. $\cG$ itself is considered melonic if it is melonic as a subgraph of itself.
 This definition will ensure Lemma \ref{1PI}.} \end{definition}

+In Figure \ref{ex_melonic}, we give three simple examples of melonic subgraphs in $d=3$, with $2$, $4$ and $6$ external legs respectively.

 \begin{proposition} Any melonic subgraph is tracial. \end{proposition}